Chrisg3142/Chrisg3142/README.md

 - 🤳 I am a sophomore studying computer systems at New York City College of Technology.
 I grew a passion for coding in high school.
 I did not know where to learn how to code, I played around with html files with the inspect element seeing what changed are made when I change a tag or the information within a tag.

-- 🌱 I’m currently learning **JavaScript, Java, and Sql using oracle**
+- 🌱 I’m currently learning **JavaScript, Java, and android app development**

 - 💬 Ask me about **video games, food, and anime**